alphagov/govuk-rfcs/rfc-128-continuous-deployment.md

 - We can immediately enable automatic deployments for apps marked with a ✅.
 - We will undertake work to address all the issues (⚠) for apps marked with a ❌.

-> **We will disable CD for Publishing API**.
-This was only enabled on a trial basis, and requires non-trivial work to bring it up to the new standard.
+> **We will disable CD for Publishing API and Collections**.
+These were only enabled on a trial basis, and require non-trivial work to meet the new standard.
 We should avoid setting a false precedent by leaving CD enabled.

 The following steps must be taken as part of enabling automatic deployments: